North–South railway (Vietnam): Signalling

 The North–South railway line uses a semi-automatic block system, which allows individual signals to work either as automatic signals or manual signals.
 According to a joint Japanese-Vietnamese evaluation team, the recent installation of additional auto-signal systems at key crossings along the line has contributed to a decline in railway accidents.

 Communications

 Since 1998, microband Asynchronous Transfer Mode technology has been used along the North–South railway line to send television signals; 64 kbit/s transmission lines are leased from the Vietnam Post and Telecommunications Corporation (VPTC).
-Along some sections of the line—for example, from Hanoi to Vinh and from Nha Trang to Ho Chi Minh City—a fiber optic cable network has been deployed; Vietnam Railways intends to extend the network along the remaining distance from Vinh to Nha Trang.
+Along some sections of the line—for example, from Hanoi to Vinh and from Nha Trang to Ho Chi Minh City—a fiber-optic network has been deployed; Vietnam Railways intends to extend the network along the remaining distance from Vinh to Nha Trang.
 A switching system featuring digital exchanges is in place, connected via the existing transmission system and the public telephone network.
 As the modernization of the telecommunication system progresses, manual exchanges are gradually being replaced with digital exchanges.